dpS1lence/Lyuinsy-Jewelry-Web/README.md

 ---
 ### Credits
 This project was fully designed, developed, and photographed by Me.
-The only exceptions are **2-3 homepage images/videos**, which were sourced externally.
+The only exceptions are some **homepage videos**, which were sourced externally.

 Feel free to ⭐ the repo!